Cattn/portalDraw/README.md

 Server logs are automatically saved to api.log in ``/api``.

 ### AI Assistance
 This project was created with assistance from AI.
-It was NOT the majority product of AI, and it was simply used as a tool
+It was **NOT** the majority product of AI, and it was simply used as a tool
+> I feel the need to add this disclaimer because I believe AI use in projects, art, or any creative medium should be obviously labeled, allowing people to decide for themselves how they feel about it.

 ### Public Demo
 There will be a public demo available for this application, but it will not always be up due to server load & resource management.
 I host many things on my server, and this application is primarly meant to be self-hosted, and used among friends/family.